With the conflicting advice out there about whether they’re good for us or not, carbs can seem complicated.

-All refined carbohydrates are made up of short chains of molecules, which are rapidly and easily converted to glucose in your body, causing a sudden blood sugar raise, or ‘spike’, soon after eating.
+All refined carbohydrates are made up of short chains of molecules that are rapidly and easily converted to glucose in your body, which causes a sudden blood sugar raise, or ‘spike’, soon after eating.

-Insulin is vital in helping your body convert food into energy, but if you are experiencing several blood sugar spikes throughout each day, your body can over-produce insulin, leading to insulin resistance.
+Insulin is vital in helping the human body convert food into energy, but if you are experiencing several blood sugar spikes throughout each day, your body can over-produce insulin, which can lead to insulin resistance.

-This is due to a number of factors – mainly that refined carbs leave you hungrier and more prone to snacking and overeating.
+This is due to a number of factors; mainly the fact refined carbs leave you hungrier and more prone to snacking between meals and overeating.

 Nutritionists generally advise avoiding refined carbs as much as possible, leaving them for an occasional treat rather than being consumed at every meal.

-- Fizzy drinks and some fruit juices and smoothies.
+- Fizzy drinks and some fruit juices and smoothies

-- White pasta and white bread
+- White pasta

 - White rice